SciMed/style-guide/README.md

 * Use of `has_and_belongs_to_many` is strongly discouraged.
 Use `has_many :through` instead.
 Using `has_many :through` allows additional attributes and validations on the join model.
+* Order associations alphabetically by macro name, then model name.

 * Always use the new
   ["sexy" validations](http://thelucid.com/2010/01/08/sexy-validation-in-edge-rails-rails-3/).